Opal: Mexico

 Opal occurs in significant quantity and variety in central Mexico, where mining and production first originated in the state of Querétaro.
-In this region the opal deposits are located mainly in the mountain ranges of three municipalities: Colón, Tequisquiapan and Ezequiel Montes.
+In this region the opal deposits are located mainly in the mountain ranges of three municipalities: Colón, Tequisquiapan, and Ezequiel Montes.
 During the 1960s through to the mid-1970s, the Querétaro mines were heavily mined.
 Today's opal miners report that it was much easier to find quality opals with a lot of fire and play of color back then, whereas today the gem-quality opals are very hard to come by and command hundreds of US dollars or more.
-They gave an orangey opaque lustre, which is called the "Mexican fire opal".
+The orange-red background color is characteristic of all "fire opals," including "Mexican fire opal".

 The oldest mine in Querétaro is Santa Maria del Iris.
 This mine was opened around 1870 and has been reopened at least 28 times since.
 At the moment there are about 100 mines in the regions around Querétaro, but most of them are now closed.
 The best quality of opals came from the mine Santa Maria del Iris, followed by La Hacienda la Esperanza, Fuentezuelas, La Carbonera, and La Trinidad.
 Important deposits in the state of Jalisco were not discovered until the late 1950s.

 In 1957, Alfonso Ramirez (of Querétaro) accidentally discovered the first opal mine in Jalisco: La Unica, located on the outer area of the volcano of Tequila, near the Huitzicilapan farm in Magdalena.
 By 1960 there were around 500 known opal mines in this region alone.
 Other regions of the country that also produce opals (of lesser quality) are Guerrero, which produces an opaque opal similar to the opals from Australia (some of these opals are carefully treated with heat to improve their colors so high-quality opals from this area may be suspect).
 There are also some small opal mines in Morelos, Durango, Chihuahua, Baja California, Guanajuato, Puebla, Michoacán, and Estado de México.

 Other locations

 Another source of white base opal or creamy opal in the United States is Spencer, Idaho.
 A high percentage of the opal found there occurs in thin layers.

-Other significant deposits of precious opal around the world can be found in the Czech Republic, Canada, Slovakia, Hungary, Turkey, Indonesia, Brazil (in Pedro II, Piauí), Honduras (more precisely in Erandique), Guatemala and Nicaragua.
+Other significant deposits of precious opal around the world can be found in the Czech Republic, Canada, Slovakia, Hungary, Turkey, Indonesia, Brazil (in Pedro II, Piauí), Honduras (more precisely in Erandique), Guatemala, and Nicaragua.

-In late 2008, NASA announced it had discovered opal deposits on Mars.
+In late 2008, NASA announced the discovery of opal deposits on Mars.

+Fossil opal

+Wood opal, also known as xylopal, is a form of opal, as well as a type of petrified wood which has developed an opalescent sheen or, more rarely, where the wood has been completely replaced by opal.

+Other names for this opalized sheen-like wood are opalized wood and opalized petrified wood.
+It is often used as a gemstone.